+1 (604) 294-0409 2544 Douglas Road, Unit 106, Burnaby, BC V5C 5B4 info@vancouverstairs.com BC Code · Engineer-stamped

 Match the riser dimension

 If open-riser sphere-passage is a concern, thicker treads sometimes help by reducing the gap between consecutive treads to the sphere-passage limit specified in the BC Building Code.
-Confirm the exact dimension with your AHJ — do not assume a remembered number.
+Confirm the exact dimension with your AHJ.
+Do not assume a remembered number.

 Match the railing attachment

 Glass guards mounted from the side of each tread need enough tread material to anchor a structural shoe or standoff.
 Thinner treads sometimes drive the glass to be top-mounted from a separate steel rail, which changes the look.
-Cable railings clamped to vertical posts are not as tread-thickness sensitive — the load goes into the posts, which mount to the stringer or the floor.
+Cable railings clamped to vertical posts are not as tread-thickness sensitive; the load goes into the posts, which mount to the stringer or the floor.

 We figure the railing detail at the same time as the tread thickness.
 Doing them in sequence usually means re-drawing one after the other.